RobinHeathcote/CV/README.md

 - Volunteering in Zimbabwe I co-hosted small classes over 3-months to teach permaculture (and ethics based design system) to a group of local farmers, who had received poor education and to whom English wasn’t their first language.
 This taught me patience in explaining, and how to take complex ideas and work them into ways that help people understand.
 The attendees of the class are now working on their own projects based on what they learnt.
 - I also co-wrote Grant applications and a successful crowdfunding campaign for the NGO.

-- Travel blog post for  [Trakke bags](http://trakke.co.uk/in-the-wild-zimbabwe/)
+- Travel blog post for  [Trakke Adventure Journal](http://trakke.co.uk/in-the-wild-zimbabwe/)

 - A video I filmed and edited for [PORET’s education Project](https://www.youtube.com/watch?v=XKM-Yy9I9mw)